 Let your boss know that it’s important to you to strengthen your relationship and ask what you can do to improve how you work with them.

 Honest communication and the humility to listen are the ingredients for an incredible working relationship.

 We always recommend asking for feedback frequently.
 That way, things are less likely to fester and become bigger than they are (for both of you).

 Clearing the air and not letting things fester is great for mental wellbeing.
 Just because you throw a pen behind your back and you can’t see it, doesn’t mean it isn’t there.
 So, when you try and bury issues and move on, it still affects your mental wellbeing at work and even your emotional wellbeing outside of work.

-3. Be courageous and honest, it will help your mind feel free
+Be courageous and honest, It will help free your mind.